kaiyuran/MakeUoft-2026/README.md

 Connection: Arduino Grove Shield for modular hardware integration.

 ## Project Context
 Created in 24 hours for MakeUofT 2026.
-The Buddy Bag solves the "survival" challenge by ensuring total tool-readiness and spatial awareness through automated inventory management.
+The TrackPack solves the "survival" challenge by ensuring total tool-readiness and spatial awareness through automated inventory management.